SymbioticEDA/riscv-formal/docs/rvfi.md

 `rvfi_intr` must be set for the first instruction that is part of a trap handler, i.e. an instruction that has a `rvfi_pc_rdata` that does not match the `rvfi_pc_wdata` of the previous instruction.

-Finally `rvfi_mode` must be set to the current privilege level, using the following encoding: 0=U-Mode, 1=S-Mode, 2=Reserved, 3=M-Mode
+`rvfi_mode` must be set to the current privilege level, using the following encoding: 0=U-Mode, 1=S-Mode, 2=Reserved, 3=M-Mode

+Finally `rvfi_ixl` must be set to the value of MXL/SXL/UXL in the current privilege level, using the following encoding: 1=32, 2=64

 ### Integer Register Read/Write